 If you’re unsure about the technology decisions, don’t hesitate to consult with experienced professionals or seek advice from reliable sources.

 It’s essential to thoroughly research the technology options available and choose ones that align with your business requirements and long-term goals.
-Ensure that you and your development team have a clear understanding of the technology choices and their potential limitations.
+Ensure that you and your development team clearly understand the technology choices and their potential limitations.
 Consider factors such as scalability, security, ease of maintenance, and community support.
 This is also an excellent time to research the YAGNI (You Aren’t Gonna Need It) principle.
 Trust me, you will thank me later.

 A common pitfall in your role as a client is not providing a comprehensive and detailed project brief to the development/design team.
 Without a clear roadmap and understanding of your expectations, the chances of miscommunication and divergent results increase significantly.